 You know raising your credit score will improve your financial outlook but taking action can be a challenge.
 While the thought of confronting your credit history may be overwhelming, taking action is the only way to improve your credit scores.
 And, in reality it may only take a few steps to raise your credit scores.

 Fixing your credit history calls for knowing what may be affecting your credit.
-There is no excuse for not checking your credit report because you can get it for free every 12 months at www.annualcreditreport.com.
+There is no excuse for not checking your credit report because you can get it for free weekly online through April 2021 due to COVID-19 at www.annualcreditreport.com.

 Get your credit score to know where you stand in the eyes of banks, lenders and credit card issuers.
 Unfortunately credit scores are not free but you can order your true FICO scores at myfico.com.